-This is a new exploratory trip and one of the Off the Beaten Path series that includes fascinating, little-visited and non-touristic parts of Turkey.
+This exciting tour is part of the Off the Beaten Path Textile Tour series that includes fascinating, little-visited and non-touristic parts of Turkey.
 After a dozen trips to this delightful country, I wanted to discover some different destinations.

-So I plotted an interesting route that included traditional textiles but also some fascinating historical sites.
+So I plotted an interesting route that includes traditional textiles and also some fascinating historical sites.
 Here are the highlights, and below are the details of the itinerary.

 Then we go southeast to Sivas and further into the country to see the UNESCO site of Dvrigi, an ancient mosque and hospital complex famous for amazing stone carving.
-Heading south to Adiyaman, we’ll climb to the hilltop to see the huge heads at the temple-tomb on Mount Nemrut, a thrilling UNESCO site.
-Later we’ll explore Gobekli Tepe, one of the world’s most ancient sites and learn what the archeologists have discovered most recently with their excavations.
+Heading south to Adiyaman, we’ll climb to the hilltop to see the huge heads at the temple-tomb on Mount Nemrut.
+Later we’ll explore Gobekli Tepe, one of the world’s most ancient sites and learn what the archeologists have discovered recently.

-Then we’ll head south to Sanliurfa, and Gaziantep to see the largest Mosaic Museum in the world.
-Finally we will fly home from the southern area, after seeing more interesting textiles and temples!
+Then we’ll head south to Sanliurfa, and Gaziantep to see one of the largest Mosaic Museums in the world.
+We’ll explore the seaside archeological sites of Side and Aspendos with their striking settings, Finally we will fly back to Istanbul from coastal Antalya.

-- See the biggest Mosaic Museum in the world in Gaziantep
+- See the enormous, interactive Zeugma Mosaic Museum in Gaziantep

-- Stamp your own Tokat traditional scarf in a typical old stone workshop
+- Stamp your own cotton Tokat traditional scarf in a typical workshop

 - Admire the spectacular 12th c.
-UNESCO site of the Grand Mosque at Divrigi
+UNESCO site of the Grand Mosque and Hospital at rural Divrigi

-- Climb to Mt.
-Nemrut and see the 30-foot statues guarding Antioches’ tomb
+- Walk up Mount Nemrut to see the 30-foot stone statues of the gods that guard Antioches’ tomb

 - Discover the huge stone pillars forming 11,000-year old Gobekli Tepe